The Ultimate Harry Potter Guide to Edinburgh

 Lawnmarket, Lady Stair's Close, Edinburgh EH1 2PA

 The Writers’ Museum in Lady Stair’s Close, just off the Lawnmarket area at the top of the Royal Mile, is the perfect place to learn about more of Edinburgh’s most famous writers.
-From Robert Burns’ writing desk to the rocking horse Sir Walter Scott used as a child, this museum contains precious relics that will captivate all book-lovers!
+Celebrating the lives of three giants of Scottish Literature – Robert Burns, Sir Walter Scott and Robert Louis Stevenson, it contains precious relics that will captivate all book-lovers, including including Burns’ writing desk and Scott's childhood rocking horse.

 In Makars’ Court, right next to the Writer’s Museum, you can feel inspired through reading famous quotations from a multitude of Scottish writers inscribed on the flagstones of the courtyard.
 The term ‘Makar’ is a Scottish one referring to an author, which emphasises the highly skilled nature of writing.
 Robert Louis Stevenson’s quote ‘there are no stars so lovely as Edinburgh street lamps’ from his work The Silverado Squatters is just one of the many extracts that can be found in this enticing courtyard.